DALLAS (FWAA) – For their outstanding individual

 Founded in 1973, the National Foundation for Infectious Diseases

-to educating the public and healthcare professionals about the
+the public and healthcare professionals about the burden, causes,

 prevention, and treatment of infectious diseases across the lifespan.